HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 #### **Antivirus Software Inspection and Measures on Source Windows Host**

-Refer to the following documentation and perform the operations on the Windows Failback Host.
+Refer to the following documentation and perform the operations on the Windows Takeover Host.

 Documentation Link：[https://docs.oneprocloud.com/userguide/poc/agent-pre-settings.html#antivirus-software-inspection-and-measures-on-source-windows-host](https://docs.oneprocloud.com/userguide/poc/agent-pre-settings.html#antivirus-software-inspection-and-measures-on-source-windows-host)

-#### **Install Agent on the Windows Failback Host**
+#### **Install Agent on the Windows Takeover Host**

-Refer to the following documentation and perform the operations on the Windows Failback Host.
+Refer to the following documentation and perform the operations on the Windows Takeover Host.

 Documentation Link：[https://docs.oneprocloud.com/userguide/poc/agent-pre-settings.html#install-agent-on-the-source-windows-host](https://docs.oneprocloud.com/userguide/poc/agent-pre-settings.html#install-agent-on-the-source-windows-host)

-## (Intranet VPN Access) Test the network connectivity between the Failback Host and Huawei Cloud OBS
+## (Intranet VPN Access) Test the network connectivity between the Takeover Host and Huawei Cloud OBS

 ::: tip
 The VPN service has been configured on the Huawei cloud side, and the Huawei cloud side has connected to the production site through the VPN.
 You can perform the following tests.
 :::

-### The Failback Host is Linux
+### The Takeover Host is Linux

-#### Log in to the Failback Host .
+#### Log in to the Takeover Host .

 ::: tip
-Ensure that the ssh command is running on the Failback Host.
+Ensure that the ssh command is running on the Takeover Host.
 :::

 #### Huawei Cloud Private DNS Connectivity Testing